Science writer Veronique Greenwood once described bacon thus:

 “the mere smell of it can take you by the nose and lead you across the house to the kitchen”

 And she’s right of course.
 But why is she right and how does smell and taste act together to overwhelm your sensorium?
 Well, duuuuuuh.
 Science.
 Of course.

 The question of which fatty acids are to be found in a particular meat then leads into the question of diet; each choice made in terms of what’s consumed then branching further out, so flavours and smells depend on the input.
 “You are what you eat”.
 Or in this case, they (the animal) are what they eat.
-For example, the gaminess you taste in the meat taken from a lamb is at least partially down to the resultant particular array of lipids held in the membranes and their resultant breakdown products as the meat cooks.
+For example, the gaminess you taste in the meat taken from a lamb is at least partially down to the resultant particular array of lipids held in the membranes built up through their particular dietary items available and their resultant breakdown products as the meat cooks.